 The MTA charges a dollar for a new one.

 The man never takes his eyes off of me, and then starts to cry, I believe because someone took the time to treat him like a fellow human being.

 “It’s okay,” I said, “please don’t cry.
 I’m having a bad day, but it just got better helping you.
 By helping you, you helped me.”

 Here I am out of my mind for losing keys to my home not seeing the grace that I have one.
 This man, who hadn’t asked for money, just help getting onto a train, more than likely doesn’t, my humility now on her 10th curtain call.

-I give the man a Kleenex he gently takes and then, and my friend Ed will kill me for this, despite any 6 foot rule, hug him.
+I give the man a Kleenex he gently takes and then, and my friend Ed will kill me for this, convinced I should travel in a Baggie, despite any 6 foot rule, hug him.

 We, the teacher and student, then go on our respective way, lesson learned, hearts lifted.